Golang-Tanzania/mpesa/CONTRIBUTING.md

-Contributing to GoPesa
+Contributing to Mpesa
 ======================

-Thank you for considering contributing to GoPesa!
+Thank you for considering contributing to Mpesa!
 This package provides Golang bindings for the Mpesa Payment API.

 How Can I Contribute?
 ---------------------

-There are many ways you can contribute to GoPesa:
+There are many ways you can contribute to Mpesa:

 -   Report bugs and submit feature requests by opening a new issue.
 -   Review and comment on existing issues and pull requests